1npo/grubhub-dl/README.md

 # grubhub-email-dl
-A CLI tool that extracts data from your emails about your Grubhub orders, and exports it in various formats.
+A CLI tool that extracts data from your email inbox about your Grubhub orders and credits and exports it.

+> [!NOTE]
-Only Gmail is supported.
+> Currently only Gmail is supported.
 Support for Outlook (via the Graph API) is planned.

 > [!IMPORTANT]
 > This module can only process Grubhub emails that have the following subject lines, and are formatted the way Grubhub formats them as of ``2025-3-8``.